dylanhogg/awesome-python/README.md

 ⭐ 605

 ## Simulation
-Simulation libraries: robotics, economic, agent-based, traffic, physics, astronomy, chemistry, quantum simulation etc. Also see the <a href="https://github.com/dylanhogg/awesome-python#math-and-science">Maths and Science</a> category for crossover.
+Simulation libraries: robotics, economic, agent-based, traffic, physics, astronomy, chemistry, quantum simulation.
+Also see the <a href="https://github.com/dylanhogg/awesome-python#math-and-science">Maths and Science</a> category for crossover.

 1. <a href="https://github.com/atsushisakai/pythonrobotics">atsushisakai/</a><b><a href="https://github.com/atsushisakai/pythonrobotics">PythonRobotics</a></b>
 Python sample codes for robotics algorithms.